SatyamStellar/HTML-CSS-JavaScript/README.md

-# My HTML - CSS - JavaScript
+# HTML - CSS - JavaScript

 Welcome to my **Projects Repository**! 🎉 This repository showcases all of my personal and professional projects, categorized into two main sections: **Major Projects** and **Minor Projects**.
 Each directory contains multiple projects that reflect my work and growth as a developer.